 # Convert existing sites

 All new GitHub.com-connected sites on Netlify will use the Netlify GitHub App automatically, but some existing sites may still be using the older OAuth App authentication.

-You can manually upgrade to using the GitHub App on an existing site from the site dashboard at Settings > Build & deploy > Continuous deployment > Build settings.
+You can manually upgrade to using the GitHub App on an existing site at Site settings > Build & deploy > Continuous deployment > Build settings.
 Select Edit settings, then Link to a different repository.
 This will take you through the repository selection process, and prompt you to install the app.

 If you already have the app installed on your GitHub.com user or organization, you can automatically upgrade your existing sites by configuring your integration to grant access to their connected repositories.
 If you grant access to your entire user or organization, all current and future sites will use the GitHub App automatically.

 # Troubleshoot repository linking

 If you can’t find the repository or organization you’re searching for in the repository selection list, this is likely because you have not granted access to that resource in the Netlify GitHub App installation.